Darkseid: Injustice vs. Masters of the Universe

 Darkseid appears in the crossover comic Injustice vs. Masters of the Universe.
-He battles Superman and He-Man before being killed by the latter, after which he is transformed into pure knowledge and claimed by the elders of Grayskull.
+He battles Superman and He-Man before being killed by He-Man.
+Following his death, Darkseid is transformed into pure knowledge and claimed by the elders of Grayskull.

 DC X Sonic the Hedgehog

-Darkseid is the main antagonist of the crossover comic series DC x Sonic the Hedgehog.
-He arrives in Sonic's universe via the Ragna Rock to obtain a new source of power from the seven Chaos Emeralds, leading Sonic and his friends to team up with the Justice League to stop him.
+Darkseid appears in the crossover comic series DC x Sonic the Hedgehog.
+Serving as the main antagonist in the first miniseries Chaos Crisis, he arrives in Sonic's universe via the Ragna Rock to obtain a new source of power from the seven Chaos Emeralds, leading Sonic and his friends to team up with the Justice League to stop him.